b0tchsec/b0tchsec.github.io/2018/openctf/_posts/2018-08-12-babys-first-rop.md

 And as I mentioned above, `rdi` is already pointing to the beginning of my payload, which is now `/bin/sh\x00`.
 So we need a gadget for setting the following registers, `rax`, `rsi`, and `rdx`, and of course, the syscall gadget.

 The `pop` instruction will be the easiest for us, so I simply grepped the text dump for pop.
 Since we decoded the instructions as x86, we'll be looking for the x86 registers.
-There are duplicates, but these wre the ones I happend to grab:
+There are duplicates, but these were the ones I happend to grab:

 ```
 GADGETS_BASE    = 0x601080